pepershukov/ytm-yld/README.md

 Instructions per version may differ, so **if you are looking for instructions on previous versions, look into a specific version tag accordingly.**

+The latest release of this application can be found [here](https://github.com/pepershukov/ytm-yl-downloader/releases/latest).

 ## Requirements

 - ***YouTube.com* cookie as a "Netscape HTTP Cookie File"**